How to Change Coolant

 - Air compressor

-- Hose removal tool (about $4 from auto parts
+- Hose removal tool (about $4 from auto parts store or online)

 - Shop manual to locate block drain plugs

 - Drain pan

 - Wrenches and screwdrivers